top of page

 Get outdoors in Berea by renting an e-bike to head out on a biking trail or a kayak to paddle along the Owsley Fork.
 For those who want to get their heart pumping, lace up the hiking shoes to discover why Berea is a certified Kentucky Trail Town.
 From the Berea Pinnacles to Boone Trace Trail and more, the trails vary in difficulty.

 Got to Do This...
 Ever wanted to learn blacksmithing or try your hand at edible art?
-With Berea Ky Tourism LearnShops, artist instructors walk you through creating your masterpiece.
+With Berea, KY Tourism LearnShops, artist instructors guide you through creating your masterpiece.

-Located in Loudoun County, Va., at the foot of Virginia's Blue Ridge and Bull Run Mountains Middleburg, so named in 1787 because of its location between Alexandria and Winchester.
-Middleburg was the site of two encounters in 1863 with the Gettysburg Campaign during the Civil War.
+Located in Loudoun County, Va., at the foot of Virginia's Blue Ridge and Bull Run Mountains, Middleburg was so named in 1787 due to its location between Alexandria and Winchester.
+Middleburg was the site of two encounters in 1863 during the Gettysburg Campaign of the Civil War.
 In the 1900s, the town's interest turned toward foxhunting and steeplechasing, thus earning it recognition as the "nation's hunt and horse capital."

 Chrysalis Wine photo personal collection